Table of Contents

 Here’s a simple way to think about it:

-Use the native scheduler if you’ve been using Pinterest for a while, you’re comfortable with your routine, and you want to keep things simple and free.
+Use the native scheduler if you’ve been on Pinterest a while, you’re comfortable with your routine, and you want to keep things simple and free.

-Use Tailwind if you’re just starting out, you want suggested posting times based on your audience data, you want to batch your scheduling more efficiently, or you want access to Communities for extra reach.
+Use Tailwind if you’re just starting out and want suggested posting times, a faster way to batch your scheduling, or access to Communities for extra reach.

-Neither is wrong.
-Both can get you results.
+None of them is wrong.
+They can all get you results.
 The one you’ll actually use consistently is the right choice.

 Final Thoughts